3drepo/3drepocore/README.md

 To be able to compile Assimp Tools, you also need to install [DirectX SDK](http://www.microsoft.com/en-gb/download/details.aspx?id=6812).
 If you have Microsoft Visual C++ 2010 Redistributable, make sure to uninstall it from Programs and Features first.

+### 3drepocore

+Finally to compile the library itself, open the build.pro project from qtcreator and build.

 ## Compiling on Mac

 The following instructions explain how to compile the 3drepocore library on Yosemite.